nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 neonHIVEs deploy two general purpose reverse HTTP/TCP proxy services:

-* **neon-proxy-public** which implements the public load balancer and is responsible for routing external network traffic (e.g. from an Internet facing load balancer or router) to cluster services.
+* **neon-proxy-public** which implements the public load balancer and is responsible for routing external network traffic (e.g. from an Internet facing load balancer or router) to hive services.

 * **neon-proxy-private** which implements the private load balancer is used for internal routing for the scenarios the Docker overlay ingress network doesn't address out-of-the-box (e.g. load balancing and fail-over for groups of stateful containers that cannot be deployed as Docker swarm mode services).